dralkh/spaceforge/README.md

     *   For AI-powered MCQ Generation, choose your desired AI provider (e.g., OpenAI, Gemini) and input the necessary API key and model details.
     *   Personalize Pomodoro timer durations to fit your study habits.

-> **Disclaimer:** When updating Spaceforge, please ensure you preserve your `data.json` file, which contains all your review schedules and MCQ questions. striving to maintain backward compatibility, it may not always work flawlessly.
+> **Disclaimer:** When updating Spaceforge, please ensure you preserve your `data.json` file, which contains all your review schedules and MCQ questions.
+Spaceforge strives to maintain backward compatibility, and version 1.0.1 includes automatic migration from legacy data storage paths to current locations.

 ### How to Use